rzc0d3r/ESET-KeyGen/README.md

 The driver must be unpacked and moved to the folder with ESET KeyGen.py

-Next, install the Python libraries, in cmd or powershell:
+Next, install the Python libraries, in terminal:

 ```
 pip install selenium requests